lordsilverwing/BlackJackgame/README.md

 [Lord Silverwing's Blackjack](https://lordsilverwing.github.io/BlackJackgame/)

-## BlackJack Game rules:
+## Blackjack Game rules:
 Standard BlackJack game with betting system!
 Increase and reduce bet by ten, double your money to win!
 Reach 0 and you have gone broke, no virtual atms allowed.

 ### Wireframe of the Blackjack game
 ![Blackjack Wire](https://i.imgur.com/YfEPpSW.png)